raymondworkshop/raymondworkshop/README.md

-Hi, I'm Raymond, Curious Engineer&Scientist, Dormant Entrepreneur.
+Hi, I'm Raymond, a Curious Engineer&Scientist, Dormant Entrepreneur.

 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
 I am also available for project consulting, reach out if you'd like to chat.